bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Mount Daly centre: after hiking around the pyramid on the left side, we scrambled up the slope

-Plenty of snow to travers
+Plenty of snow to traverse

 We paused on the slope